Dyamis-Projects/GCodeHopper/Readme.md

 - A [RepresentationState](https://github.com/dyami0123/GCodeHopper/blob/main/src/gcodehopper/encoded_representation/representation_state.py) object, and
 - A set of [Actions](https://github.com/dyami0123/GCodeHopper/blob/main/src/gcodehopper/encoded_representation/actions/abstract_action.py) which update & modify the state.

 The simplest example of this is the move command.
 Lets say our current state has the tool head at X0,Y0,Z0 and we have a gcode command coming in next that increases the X value by 10.
-This is represented as an [Action](https://github.com/dyami0123/GCodeHopper/blob/main/src/gcodehopper/encoded_representation/actions/abstract_action.py) which can be applied to a state (modifing it). in the case of our [simple move action](https://github.com/dyami0123/GCodeHopper/blob/main/src/gcodehopper/encoded_representation/actions/move_action.py) our tool coordinates would be updated by the X of the Action object (which was set by the parsed value from the source GCodeLine).
+This is represented as an [Action](https://github.com/dyami0123/GCodeHopper/blob/main/src/gcodehopper/encoded_representation/actions/abstract_action.py) which can be applied to a state to create a new, updated state. in the case of our [simple move action](https://github.com/dyami0123/GCodeHopper/blob/main/src/gcodehopper/encoded_representation/actions/move_action.py) our tool coordinates would be updated by the X of the Action object (which was set by the parsed value from the source GCodeLine).

+Alongside simple XYZ coordinates, the RepresentationState also encapsulates various other attributes which the GCODE can modify.
+For instance, some command modify the coordinate system, or the hot end temperature. all of these are tracked via various attributes on the RepresentationState class.

-Each Action type is its own, distinct class, inheriting from the AbstractAction AbstractBaseClass which requires an apply_to_state method to be defined.
+Each Action type is its own, distinct class, inheriting from the AbstractAction AbstractBaseClass which requires an "apply_to_state(state: RepresentationState) -> RepresentationState" method to be defined.
 The apply to state method takes in an existing RepresentationState object, and produces a new RepresentationState object (without modify the input state).

 In this way, with a set of actions and a starting state GCodeHopper can encapsulate all positions that a gcode file describes.

+## Quick Summary

+in one line:

+A Gcode file gets parsed into a bunch of GCodeLine objects, which are then converted into a list of AbstractAction subclasses. this list of actions is joined with an initial state to form a RepresentationState object which can be "iterated" through to move through all positions that a GCODE file representations.

+*maybe that was two lines..*

 ### Generating an Encoded Representation